-a.
-Provide the requesting individual with a copy of Board Policy 1B.4.

-b.
-Assignment and identification of a staff member responsible for making a determination about the request for accommodation or the delivery of services.
+- a.
+Provide the requesting individual with a copy of Board Policy 1B.4. - b.
+Assignment and identification of a staff member responsible for making a determination about the request for accommodation or the delivery of services. - c.

-c.
 Provide a process for appealing a denial of a request for accommodation.

-Minnesota State System Procedure 1B.0.1 Reasonable Accommodations in Employment
+F. Minnesota State's Reasonable Accommodations in Employment System Procedure, 1B.0.1